Hack4Dev/CubeSat_ImageClassify/README.md

 ## Data

-The data used in this hackathon can be found at [link: coming soon]().
-It contains approximately 20,000 images, each with a size of 3x512x512.
+The data used in this hackathon can be found at [link: coming soon].
+It contains approximately 16,000 images, each with a size of 3x512x512.
 The images are classified into the following categories:

 0. Blurry
 1. Corrupt